Understanding the relationship between migraine and mental health

+When a person doesn’t know when the next attack is coming, it can cause a great deal of migraine anxiety, and, ultimately, depression.
 Symptoms of depression include fatigue, loss of interest or pleasure in things previously enjoyed, changes in sleep, changes in eating habits, and feelings of sadness and hopelessness, which also closely mirror common migraine symptoms like insomnia, loss of appetite and malaise.

 Relaxation therapies are similarly effective for some in treating anxiety and depression, as well as combating stress, which can exacerbate migraine symptoms.
 These strategies involve calming the nervous system with meditative exercises like deep breathing or guided visual imagery.

-“Keep in contact with friends and family.
-You may have to cancel sometimes, you may have to leave early, or you may need to go and excuse yourself and go in a dark, quiet room.
-But don’t stop making plans, because when you start to isolate you get lonely and depressed, and then you can really enter a downward spiral,” Buse says.
+“Keep in contact with friends and family,” Buse says.
+“You may have to cancel sometimes, you may have to leave early, or you may need to excuse yourself and go in a dark, quiet room.
+But don’t stop making plans, because when you start to isolate, you get lonely and depressed, and then you can really enter a downward spiral.”